Yurashku/Jarvis/README.md

 4. **Configure environment**:

    * Copy `.env.example` to `.env` and fill in the values appropriate for your setup.
 At a minimum you need to set `TELEGRAM_TOKEN` to run the bot.
 If you plan to use OpenAI models, provide your `OPENAI_API_KEY`.
-For offline speech recognition, download a Russian Vosk model and set `VOSK_MODEL_DIR`.
+For offline speech recognition, download a Russian Vosk model and set `VOSK_MODEL_DIR`; otherwise `STT_PROVIDER=auto` will fall back to OpenAI Whisper.
 See comments in `.env.example` for details.
    * Install Ollama and fetch a model if using local LLMs.
 For example:

      ```sh